 April 25-28, 2011 – Super Outbreak – USA

 At the height of the eruption, 207 tornadoes raged in one day (April 27).
 The life-threatening event lasted 72 hours, the last tornado dissolved only in the afternoon hours of April 28.
-This tornado left 348 casualties and 2,775 people were injured.
+This tornado killed 348 people.
+It injured 2,775 people.
 The state with the most deaths (238) was Alabama.
 Total property damage after 72 hours was $10.8 billion.

 The Fastest Tornado